det/segmented_tree/README.md

 # What is segmented_tree_seq?

-The segmented_tree_seq container supports the interfaces of vector and deque while supporting efficient random access insert and erase with a low memory overhead. h
+The segmented_tree_seq container supports the interfaces of vector and deque while offering efficient random access insert and erase with a low memory overhead. h
 # When should I use segmented_tree_seq?